-- Captivity of the Palestinian financial and economic markets as well as practices that disadvantage Palestinian businesses, including through restrictions on movement, administrative and legal constraints; and - Use of benefits and reinvestments of businesses owned totally or partially by settlers for developing, expanding and maintaining the settlements. - 97.
-It is with the full knowledge of the current situation and the related liability risks that businesses unfold their activities in the settlements and contribute to their maintenance, development and consolidation.
-Industrial parks in settlements, such as Barkan and Mishor Adumim, offer numerous incentives including tax breaks; low rents, and low cost of labour.
-Economic activities in these zones are growing.
-A number of banks provide mortgage loans for homebuyers and special loans for building projects in settlements.
-They also provide financial services to businesses in settlements and, in some cases, are physically present there. - 98.
-The Mission notes that some businesses have pulled out of settlements because it harms their image and might entail legal consequences. - 99.
-It also notes that Israel labels all its export products as originating from "Israel", including those wholly or partially produced in settlements.
+- 98. The mission noted that some enterprises had withdrawn from settlements because it harmed their image and might entail legal consequences. - 99.
+The mission also noted that Israel labels all its export products as originating from "Israel", including those wholly or partially produced in settlements.
 Some companies operating in settlements have been accused of hiding the original place of production of their products.
-This situation poses an issue of traceability of products for other states wishing to align themselves with their international and regional obligations.
-It also poses an issue in relation to consumers' right to information.
-The Mission notes that these issues are increasingly being addressed by states, regional organizations and some private businesses.
+This situation poses an issue of traceability of products for other States wishing to align themselves with their international and regional obligations.
+It also poses an issue with regard to consumers' right to information.
+The mission notes that these issues are increasingly being addressed by States, regional organizations and some private businesses.